Elemend/Blast-Blast-Furnaces/README.md

 # Uninstall

-To completely remove this datapack from your world, you need to execute a function from chat: `/function bbf:uninstall_bbf` This will remove the scoreboards that were added to not clog up the "scoreboard.dat" of your worldsave.
+Mine/destroy the Hopper to get the recipe-items back.
+This will get rid of the marker entity that made it work.
+Then you can remove this datapack from your world.
+Execute a function from chat: `/function bbf:uninstall_bbf`, which will remove the scoreboards that were added.
+This will ensure that the "scoreboard.dat" of your worldsave won't have unneeded and unused scoreboards left.
 Then you can close the world and delete the zip file from your datapacks folder.
 It might become necessary to close Minecraft completely since a message could pop up saying: "the file is still in use".

-## Updated 14.06.2021
+## Updated 09.06.2025

-This Update changes the marker entity to a marker.
-The armor stand is now only there for the visuals.
-Added a manual update path for this change: The player has to throw a fire charge into the hopper again.
-This will change the armor stand for a marker.
-No need to destroy the hopper.
+This Update uses all the new command features of the latest versions of Minecraft.
+Really efficient, lightweight on the game.
+Can have several hundreds blast blast furnaces running without much of an impact.